iplus26/SublimeSettings/README.md

 2. `cd ~/Library/Application\ Support/Sublime\ Text\ 3 && rm -rf *`.
 Delete the current settings and free yourself.
 3. `git clone https://github.com/iplus26/SublimeSettings.git Packages && cd Packages`.
 4. Comment out the following lines in `Packages/User/Preferences.sublime-settings`: `//"color_scheme": "Packages/Material Theme/schemes/Material-Theme.tmTheme", ... // "theme": "Material-Theme.sublime-theme",`.
 (If not, Sublime Text won't find the theme and color scheme and throw errors, before we install the Package Control and Material Theme package)
-5. Open Sublime Text 3 and install Package Control (You may have installed before but you just delete it :P).
-Follow the steps on [PackageControl.io](https://packagecontrol.io/installation).
+5. Open Sublime Text 3 and install Package Control (You may have installed before but you just delete it :P). <del>Follow the steps on [PackageControl.io](https://packagecontrol.io/installation). </del>Since build 3124 (Sep 22, 2016), you could install Package Control directly from Sublime Text 3 menu.
 6. Wait for a minute that Package Control will automatically install the packages listed in `Packages/User/Package Control.sublime-settings`.
 You can check out the progress in console or <kbd>command + shift + P</kbd> and type `list` to list installed packages.
 7. Restart Sublime Text to make sure everything works fine.
 8. `git checkout User/Preferences.sublime-settings` to use the theme and color scheme we commented out before.